 Because this area gives access to many other peaks in the area, there exist many different climbing objectives that can be combined with a climb of Nimbus Peak.
 Some of these Peaks are Point 6804 (Thor Mountain) and Mac Peak.

 Getting ThereFor the shortest approach, use the Surprise Lake Trail.
 Drive US-2 about 10 miles East of Skykomish just past the tiny hamlet of Scenic to the service area of the Cascade Railroad Tunnel.
 Pass over the railroad tracks and turn right about 1/4 miles to the parking lot at the end of the road.
 Find the Surprise Lake Trailhead here for Trail #1060.
 This approach may be a mile shorter but it is an extra 800' or so gain.
 It also is in the trees for the entire hike.
-Take Surprise creek trail (#1060) 4 miles to Surprise Lake.
+Take the Surprise Creek trail (#1060) 4 miles to Surprise Lake.
 From just before Surprise Lake turn left on Spur Trail #1060A.
 Ascend this trail of many switchbacks to Trap Pass at 6,200 feet.
-The trail is poorly maintained, at at last viewing, had a lot of fallen timber cover the lower part of the trail.
+The trail is poorly maintained, and at last viewing, had a lot of fallen timber cover the lower part of the trail.

 Distance: 12 Miles Roundtrip.
 Elevation gain: About 4,500 feet with ups and downs.
 Difficulty: Class 2.